 - Live life to the fullest; don’t put off to tomorrow what’s important to you today because the window of opportunity may close before you know it.

-- View the world as full of opportunity rather than strewn with obstacles; you’ll be amazed by how much more can get accomplished with this mindset;
+- View the world as full of opportunity rather than strewn with obstacles; you’ll be amazed by how much more can be accomplished with this mindset.

 - Always be on the lookout to grow new relationships while also carefully maintaining old relationships that are important to you.
-In the end, it’s the people you surround yourself with that define a life;
+In the end, it’s the people you surround yourself with that define your life.

-- Don’t avoid difficult conversations; honesty and courage in communication will ultimately prevail as long as your intentions are pure;
+- Don’t avoid difficult conversations; honesty and courage in communication will prevail if your intentions are pure.

-- It’s okay to vulnerable to those closest to you, they will respond in turn and both of you will grow as a result;
+- It’s okay to be vulnerable to those closest to you, they will respond in turn and both of you will grow as a result.

 - Never forget the importance of having fun and being spontaneous – we are supposed to enjoy the ride.